-The thing is, well, that’s the thing.
-Kanban, and Trello, is about managing tasks and workflow.
-Managing a project is more than task management.
+The thing is that Kanban and Trello are about managing tasks and workflow.
+However, managing a project is more than task management.
 Project management requires planning, scope, coordination, budgeting, workload balancing, and more.
 Task management apps give you the ability to delegate tasks to team members and monitor their progress, but miss out on the other ingredients.
-Trying to run a project through Trello is like trying to paint the Mona Lisa by the numbers – you’ll have some kind of approximation, but you’ll be missing so many of the fine details that are what make the ultimate difference.
+Trying to run a project through Trello is like trying to paint the Mona Lisa by the numbers – you’ll have some kind of approximation, but you’ll be missing so many of the fine details that are what makes the ultimate difference.

 As your projects grow in scope and complexity, you might notice that Trello stops being the perfect tool.
 Why?
 Because, among other things, Trello doesn’t have a timeline.